JulianHinsch/JulianHinsch.github.io/resume.markdown

 ## Experience

+**Basebuild**: Software Engineer
+Mar 2023 - Present

+5th engineering hire at a seed stage construction project management startup.

+- Build out financial features in core product to gain feature parity with competitors
+- Improve code review process, instill best practices from prior experience
+- Explore and research text-to-sql for data analytics using python and ChatGPT

-**Lithic (Formerly known as Privacy.com)**: Software Engineer I & II
-Sep 2019 - Aug 2022
+**Lithic (Formerly known as Privacy.com)**: Software Engineer I & II Sep 2019 - Aug 2022

 Worked on the Privacy product team (B2C), responsible for external/internal web clients, React Native mobile app, chrome extension, and Node APIs.

 - Helped migrate all front end code from AngularJS/Grunt to Vue/Typescript/Webpack, reducing potential for bugs, improving readability, and making it easier to hire new engineers.
 - Led project enabling existing customers to reissue expiring cards, which retained customer spend volume when Privacy was forced to close a large number of cards.